Bioinformatics and Computational Biology (M.S.)

 Master of Science.
 Major in Bioinformatics and Computational Biology.

 Admission to this program is highly competitive; meeting admission requirements is not a guarantee of admission.
-Students who wish to enter the master's or doctoral degree program must demonstrate mathematical maturity, skill in the use of high-level programming language and a basic knowledge of molecular biology.
+Students who wish to enter the master's or doctoral degree program must demonstrate mathematical maturity, skill in the use of high-level programming language, and a basic knowledge of molecular biology.
 However, students lacking one of these may be admitted with the requirement that they make up the deficiency.
-At least a 3.0 undergraduate GPA if the student graduated within the last five years and a total Graduate Record Examination score of at least 1300+4 are the minimum admission requirements, though exceptions to GPA and GRE requirements may be made in exceptional circumstances.
+The minimum admission requirements are at least a 3.0 undergraduate GPA if the student graduated within the last five years and a total Graduate Record Examination score of at least 1300+4, though exceptions to GPA and GRE requirements may be made in exceptional circumstances.
 Students for whom English is a second language must have a TOEFL score of 600 (250 computer-based or 100 IBT) or higher.
 Applicants must provide at least three letters of reference, speaking to the applicant’s aptitude for graduate research, and a statement of research interests that clearly identifies the research he or she would like to pursue and why they want to pursue it at the University of Idaho.

 Incoming students admitted with background deficiencies will take background courses.
 For example, biology majors with little formal introduction to computation will take background courses in computer science.
 The specific required background courses will be determined by the students’ graduate committees with the approval of the program director.
 Note that credits from courses numbered 300 and below do not count toward the BCB degree requirements, though they may be required to fulfill deficiencies.